Jmpyang/DGIs/WARP.md

 ## Content Guidelines

 ### Adding Team Members
-1. Add member photo to `images/` directory (JPEG format)
+1. Add member photo to `images/` directory (JPEG format, 150x150px)
 2. Add project image to `projects/` directory
 3. Add resume PDF to `resumes/` directory
-4. Update all 4 HTML files with member information
+4. Update all HTML files with the new member information
-5. Follow existing formatting patterns for consistency
+5. Add the member's resume data object in `script.js` resumeDatabase

 ### Blog Posts
 - Use semantic `<article>` tags with `<h3>` headings